Sore, cracked or bleeding nipples

 How to get your baby to attach to your breast correctly

 - Make sure you are sitting or lying comfortably.
-Position your baby’s chest against your chest, with their mouth and nose facing your nipple.
+Position your baby’s chest against your chest, with their top lip and nose facing your nipple.

-- Position your baby so the first contact point is their chin on your areola — the coloured area around your nipple.
+- Position your baby so the first contact point is their chin on your areola.
+This is the coloured area around your nipple.
 This should make your baby open their mouth wide.

 - Bring your baby’s head to your breast, not the breast to baby’s head.
 Support your baby to move to where they are trying to go — towards your nipple.